varigence/docs/bimlstudio/release-notes/mist-3.3.md

 ## Installer

-- Improved support for side-by-side installations with other versions and bitnesses of Mist.
+- Improved support for side-by-side installations with other versions and bitness of Mist.
 - No longer installing defunct CHM file.
 All help is now online.
 - Mist installer now advertises MIME type for mist project (mst files).